 Spend some time going down.
 Your legs will thank you.

-It’s the first week of February, and for about 27,000 lucky marathoners that means the Boston Marathon is only 10 weeks away.
+We are nearing the end of January and for 30,000 or so lucky marathoners that means the Boston Marathon is only a little over 12 weeks away.
 As far as marathons go, Boston is unique in that from the moment the starting gun sounds in Hopkinton runners are blasting downhill.
 In fact, with a cumulative drop of 130 feet, the opening mile is quite a descent.
 The steady downhill continues all the way to the fourth mile, where the net decline is 310 feet.

 This rate of descent is one of the reasons Boston is not an easy marathon course.
 Though it may seem counterintuitive, downhill running can take its toll on your body—especially when it comes early in a 26.2-mile race.
 Downhill running is all about braking–and braking means muscular stress.
 And as you might imagine, sustained muscular stress on the quads over the course of two, three or more hours is not good for marathoners.